Ola-mide/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path - script to add /action to the PATH
-3-paths - script that counts the number of directories in the PATH 4-global_variables - script that lists environment variables
+3-paths - script that counts the number of directories in the PATH 4-global_variables - script that lists environment variables 5-local_variables - script that lists all local variables and environment variables, and functions